zijie-cai/Apple-Shortcuts/README.md

 Paraphrase selected text into easy-to-understand language.

 - **Note:**
   The ChatGPT desktop app is required.
-Define a keyboard shortcut for easy access.
+You may define a keyboard shortcut for easy access.
   For first-time setup, open the Shortcuts app, click the information icon for the shortcut,
   and set a keyboard shortcut (e.g., `Cmd + Ctrl + K`).